expo/config-plugins/packages/react-native-webrtc/README.md

 };
 ```

-This plugin will also disable desugaring in the Android `gradle.properties`: `android.enableDexingArtifactTransform.desugaring=false`
+This plugin will also disable desugaring in the Android `gradle.properties`: `android.enableDexingArtifactTransform.desugaring=false`, and disable iOS Bitcode for "Release" builds (required).

 ## Manual Setup